Lee Jae Myung: Early life and education

-Civil rights attorney
+Law career

-Based on his entrance examination scores, Lee was accepted into Chung-Ang University's College of Law on a scholarship.
 In 1986, upon graduating from college, he passed the bar exam and entered the Judicial Research and Training Institute for two years in order to join the bar.
 Lee opposed the authoritarian regime of Chun Doo-hwan.
 Lee originally intended to become a judge or prosecutor for the prestige and pay, but he was inspired by a lecture from Roh Moo-hyun to become a human rights and labour lawyer, like Roh and Moon Jae-in.
 He set up his practice in Seongnam.

 After opening his own lawyer's office, Lee organized for labour and human rights with the lawyers' organization Minbyun, working with the heads of labour counselling centers in Incheon and Gwangju.
 In 1995, he started a civic movement as a founding member of the 'Seongnam Citizens' Association'.
 He gained fame as a lawyer and social activist in relation to the "Park View" preferential sale case, where an investigation suggested corruption in the awarding of building permits and preferential sales of property in Bundang to government officials.

 In the early 2000s, two general hospitals in Seongnam closed, and Lee started a movement to build a new municipal hospital.
-The city council, which was then controlled by the Grand National Party, rejected the residents' initiative ordinance in just 47 seconds.
-Lee's group protested the council, and Lee was wanted for obstructing official duties of a public official.
+Lee and his colleagues collected signatures from 200,000 Seongnam citizens and leading to the submission of an ordinance bill to establish a Seongnam municipal hospital to the city council.
+However, the city council, where the Grand National Party held a majority, rejected it in a snap vote after just 47 seconds.
+Lee and the citizens strongly protested, but they were convicted for special obstruction of official duties.
 Afterwards, he realized that he could not change society through social movements, and he decided to enter politics.

 Early political career

 On 23 August 2005, Lee joined the then-ruling Uri Party, a predecessor of the Democratic Party of Korea, and declared his candidacy for mayor of Seongnam.
-He ran as a candidate in the local elections in 2006, but was defeated by 23.75% of the vote due to poor public opinion about the Uri Party and Roh administration at the time.
+He ran as a candidate in the 2006 local elections, but was defeated by 23.75% of the vote due to poor public opinion about the Uri Party and the Roh administration at the time.
 He graduated from Kyungwon University, later part of Gachon University, with a Master of Public Administration degree in 2005.

 In the 2007 presidential election, Lee served as the senior deputy chief of the Office of the Presidential Candidate Chung Dong-young of the Grand Unified Democratic New Party.
 In the 2008 general election, he applied for a nomination in the constituency of Seongnam Jungwon A, but was defeated by Cho Sung-jun in the primary election, and was nominated in the Seongnam Bundang A constituency.
 However, Lee suffered from another defeat with 33% of the votes under difficult circumstances, as the constituency was a traditional stronghold of an opposing party who had just won the Presidential election under Lee Myung-bak.

 After the 2008 election, Lee served as the Democratic Party's deputy spokesperson at the request of the Democratic Party's leader Chung Sye-kyun.